freshcode-dev/web-boilerplate/README.md

 As we deal with webpack, we don't use the built-in TypeORM CLI.
 [Umzug](https://www.npmjs.com/package/umzug) is used instead

 All the migrations should be included into `libs/data/src/migrations/index.ts`.
-To make it easier, and not extra boilerplate, you can simply call `yarn create-migration --name=<NAME>` inside of `libs/data` folder
+To make it easier, and not extra boilerplate, you can simply call `pnpm create-migration --name=<NAME>` inside of `libs/data` folder

 One of the main benefits of using Umzug is, you can pass almost whatever you want inside the migration.
 For more details, discover the `UmzugOptions.context` property